Home

 Many transwomen never go stealth, the reasons vary but can include:

-• An inability to pass completely convincingly 24x7
+• An inability to physically convincingly pass as woman, 24x7

 • An unwillingness to break existing career or family ties